SQL Server Pricing and Licensing Guide 2026: Editions, Models, and How to Choose

 - How many CPU cores does the server have?

 - Will this run in a VM?
-(SA requirement applies)
+(Software Assurance requirement applies)

 Install Developer Edition for development environments or Evaluation Edition for testing advanced features before purchase.
 Generate test data to observe performance under realistic conditions: